mxz7/nypsi/moderation/commands.md

 ## multi-user

-every punishment command (`$warn`, `$mute`, `$kick`, etc.) allows you to affect multiple users with one command use. to be able to affect multiple users, each user must be mentioned, otherwise it will not work.
+every punishment command (`$warn`, `$mute`, `$kick`, etc.) allows you to affect multiple users with one command use. to be able to affect multiple users, each user must be mentioned, otherwise it will not work. note: this does not work when using slash commands.

 the example below shows how you would mute 3 members for the same length and reason